rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 This will enable us to learn a little bit more about you and any public posting you may have made relating to Rust.
 We understand that some people choose not to have publicly available social media profiles (or social media accounts at all) nor other public sites.
 If this is true for you, don’t worry, it won’t count against you in the assessment process.

-#### Are you currently paid (either by an organisation, or through personal sponsorship) to work on the Rust Project?
+#### Are you currently paid (either by an organization, or through personal sponsorship) to work on the Rust Project?
 If so can you please provide details

 We are keen to ensure that our financial support goes to those members of the community who are most in need of it.
 For that reason we won’t make an award to someone who is already paid on a full time basis to work on the Rust Project.
 People who are only paid on a part-time basis to work on the Rust Project or who currently receive no financial support to do so can apply.